This is the most common concern I hear as a coach and unfortunately, I believe it stops many people from giving group runs a go.

 Top tip: Never apologise for your pace.
 How fast you run is not an inconvenience in our RunFit group sessions, and if someone else is slower than you (which there will be!) apologising sends a rubbish message to them.

-If you’re new to running, it can be tempting to set lofty goals and expectations for yourself, especially if you have already developed a good level of fitness from attending other BCA sessions.
+If you’re new to running, it can be tempting to set lofty goals and expectations for yourself, especially if you have already developed a good level of fitness.

 A mistake a lot of new runners make is concentrating on pace (how fast you are going) rather than the exertion you are feeling.
 Initially, in our RunFit sessions, you should be able to hold a conversation while you are running.
 We will slow down if required, and earlier on can even walk for intervals.